ConstraintLayout/constraintlayout.github.io/layouts/linearlayout.md

 #### Flowed Behaviour in XML

-To achieve this in XML we just create a `app:layout_constraintTop_toBottomOf` constraint from a view to the one preceeding it in the flowed layout:
+To achieve this in XML we just create a `app:layout_constraintTop_toBottomOf` constraint from a view to the one preceding it in the flowed layout:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>